Papantla: Vanilla

 True vanilla comes from a seed pod of an orchid called Vanilla planifolia.
-This plant grows as a vine on host trees and is native to this area.
+This plant grows as a vine on host trees in this area, though the species ranges as far south as Brazil.
 The pods are green when harvested, and turn black when dried.
 In the Totonac language, vanilla is called Xanath and is used to make a liquor which is almost never seen outside of the Papantla area.
 These people have used vanilla for centuries as a flavoring, a perfume and as medicine.
 In the early colonial period, the Spanish quickly exported vanilla to Europe and a number of cultivators became wealthy.
 The name "vanilla" comes from the Spanish "vainilla" which means little seed pod.
-The growing of vanilla remained a monopoly of Mexico until hand pollination methods were developed that allowed the plant to grow in other parts of the world, devastating the industry here.
-Today, Mexican production of vanilla trails behind production in parts of Africa and Asia.
-In spite of this, the Academy of Sciences and Gastronomic Arts in Paris in 1921 chose to pay homage to the Totonacs who discovered vanilla.
+The growing of vanilla remained a monopoly in Mexico until the French began their vanilla endeavor on the island of Réunion.
+Here, the technique of hand pollination was developed that allowed the French to continue their cultivation of vanilla, thus giving them access to the vanilla demands of the European continent.
+Even though French vanilla did become a competitor, Papantla's continued vanilla cultivation ultimately remained constant and never went out of business.
+The United States was also a major consumer of Papantla's vanilla beans.
+After surpassing the French in consumption the United States was able to start setting the market prices instead of letting the cultivators in Papantla do that.
+That led to a dramatic decrease in vanilla prices resulting in strict land reform movements that left many farmers at risk of not making a profit while no longer holding on to their land, as new title owners began creating unfair agreements with the farmers.
+As vanilla prices dropped, land disputes became more intense.
+Many Totonac farmers were pushed off communal lands.
+These tensions led to legal battles and resistance movements, with some indigenous leaders using public land laws to challenge unfair land seizures.